 Nondairy sources include calcium-enriched foods like juices, cereal (both cooked and ready-to-eat), soymilk and tofu.
-Other good sources are canned salmon (with bones), sardines and cooked greens (spinach, collards, beet greens and kale).
+Other good food sources are canned salmon (with bones), sardines and cooked greens (spinach, collards, beet greens and kale).

 Some antacids decrease iron absorption.
 Your health care provider can recommend how much iron supplement you need and how best to take it.

 Vitamin A helps develop your baby's cells, vision and immune system.
-Vitamin A is found in deep orange and dark green fruits and vegetables, such as mangoes, carrots, sweet potatoes and spinach as well as vitamin A fortified milk.
+This vitamin is found in deep orange and dark green fruits and vegetables, such as mangoes, carrots, sweet potatoes and spinach as well as vitamin A fortified milk.

-Vitamin C is important in the development of the immune system and in helping iron absorption.
+Vitamin C is important in the development of the immune system in addition to helping iron absorption.
 It is found in citrus fruits (oranges, grapefruit), cantaloupe, strawberries, kiwi, mangoes, broccoli, cabbage, tomatoes, peppers and potatoes.
 Vitamin C helps your body absorb iron.
 Try to eat a food rich in vitamin C at the same time you are eating a source of iron or taking a supplement.

 Fiber helps prevent constipation and hemorrhoids.
 Aim for at least 25 grams of fiber each day.
-The easiest way to reach that goal is to eat a lot of fruits and vegetables, whole grains, and bran.
-Bran cereals, dry beans and lentils each have about eight grams of fiber per serving.
-Many fruits, vegetables, and a slice of whole grain bread have about two grams of fiber each.
+The easiest way to reach that goal is to eat a lot of fruits and vegetables, whole grains and bran.

 Protein builds tissues.
 You will need to get all of your protein from the food you eat.
 Animal sources are meat, poultry, fish and eggs.
 Plant sources include dry beans, lentils, soy and nuts.